fredexed/crypto-funding-ops/README.md

 ---------
 ## Table of Contents

-1. Foundations/Grants
+1. Grants
 2. Bounties
-3. Bug Bounties
-4. Crowdfunding
-5. Non-crypto-specific (but applicable) grants and fellowships
+3. Non-crypto-specific (but applicable) Grants and Fellowships

 --------

-## Foundations/Grants
+## Grants

 *Note: This list is loosely ordered from general funding to funding centred around specific protocols.*